oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  - precise, and
  - unambiguous.

-JADN's approach to information modeling precision is summarized in a few key principles:
+JADN's approach to precision and ambiguity is summarized in these key principles:

- - An information model classifies the validity of serialized data with zero false positives and zero false negatives.
-That is, an information model is the *authoritative definition* of essential content, and any serialized data is unambiguously one of:
+ - An information model classifies serialized data with zero false positives and zero false negatives.
+That is, an information model is the authoritative definition of essential content, and any serialized data is unambiguously one of:
 a) consistent with, b) inconsistent with, or c) insignificant with respect to, the model.